rubatopy/rubato/docs/source/intro.rst

     | Python 3.10.x required
     | We recommend installing python direct from python.org if you do not already have it.

-On Windows and Mac, the dll files that SDL needs come pre-bundled with Rubato, so you should be ready to go.
+On Windows and Mac, the dll files that SDL needs come pre-bundled with rubato, so you should be ready to go.
 On Linux **only**, you'll need to install them yourself:

 .. code-block:: console